click2cloud-ashwin/CI-CD-in-azure/Documentation/Azure CI_CD guide.md

 ![image](https://user-images.githubusercontent.com/82659622/160397341-cf527301-7248-41fa-bdbf-86e960f7b8a7.png)

 Finally run the pipeline.
-* #####  `Note: This app has a data.dacpac file which is used to create Table inside Database.
-For other apps you need to create a dacpac file by following step.`
+* #####  `Note: This app has a data.dacpac file which is used to create a Table inside Database.
+For other apps, you need to create a dacpac file by following step.`

 ### Creating a dacpac file in your project
 As mentioned before, you’ll need to use either a dacpac file or set of SQL scripts to deploy your database schema.
 If you are using Visual Studio, it’s easy to create and add the needed dacpac file to run the action.

 1. Connect your SQL Azure Database to Visual Studio
-2. Right-click the data base and choose Extract Data-tier application
+2. Right-click the database and choose Extract Data-tier application
-3. On the following window, choose the location at the same level of your github workflow file and click create.
+3. On the following window, choose the location at the same level of your GitHub workflow file and click create.

   ![image](https://user-images.githubusercontent.com/82659622/157430098-c8b8d861-f56a-42c1-8302-d39d7276e9aa.png)